-Obviously, the opening of the song is played on a 12 string guitar, but not to worry if you don’t have one to hand.
-You can also play it using just a regular 6 string guitar in standard tuning.
-There are also some pretty hefty bends in here so this will definitely get you accustomed to more lead-acoustic guitar playing.
+Obviously, the opening of the song is played on a 12-string guitar, but not to worry if you don’t have one on hand.
+You can also play it using just a regular 6-string guitar in standard tuning.
+There are also some pretty hefty bends in here, so this will definitely get you accustomed to more lead-acoustic guitar playing.

 This is a story-driven song about a nameless protagonist who meets an exotic woman in a foreign market and then whisks him away on a romantic adventure.
 Upon waking the following day, he finds his tour bus has already departed without him.
 An interesting concept overlaid onto an eclectic song that has both acoustic and electric guitar solos in.

-In terms of technicality, the electric solo is quite a bit more challenging to play than the acoustic.
-With the acoustic solo simply requiring some single picked notes and a few slides.
+In terms of technicality, the electric solo is quite a bit more challenging to play than the acoustic, while the acoustic solo simply requires some single-picked notes and a few slides.
 There’s also a very quick hammer on embellishment that some people might refer to as a flutter.

 This is another scenario where you will get to play the acoustic guitar much like an electric.
-As can be heard from the prominence of the pick attack, they are using a guitar pick for the song picking mostly single note melodies which is then complemented by big 4-5 string chords during the chorus.
+As can be heard from the prominence of the pick attack, they are using a guitar pick and picking mostly single-note melodies, which are then complemented by big 4-5 string chords during the chorus.